neo-core-lab/neo-extension-preview/contributing.md

 Thank you for your interest in contributing to NEO.

+Future Participation Path

+Significant contributors to NEO adapters may be eligible for:

+paid contracts

+paid maintenance roles

+advisory positions

+or participation in future funding rounds

+Eligibility is evaluated at the sole discretion of the founder and is not implied by contribution.
+Contribution alone does not confer ownership, governance rights, or equity.

 This repository accepts adapter contributions only.
 Adapters are stabilization modules, not feature code.